Neighborhoods Guide

 Real Estate in Long Island City: Modern Living with Unbeatable Views

-The real estate market in LIC is dominated by modern, luxury high-rise condominiums and rental buildings.
-There is also a small stock of multi-family homes and industrial lofts that have been converted for residential use.
+The real estate market in LIC is dominated by luxury high-rise condominiums and amenity-heavy rental buildings.

 Character-Filled and Accessible Properties